Oudwins/zog/README.md

 Killer Features:

 - Concise yet expressive schema interface, equipped to model simple to complex data models
-- Support for parsing and validating Query Params and Form inputs directing from the request object with `z.Params()` & `z.Form()`
+- Support for parsing and validating Query Params and Form inputs directing from the request object with `schema.Parse(zhttp.NewRequestDataProvider(r), &dest)`
-- Extensible: add your own validators and schemas
+- Extensible: add your own validators, schemas and data providers
 - Rich error details, make debugging a breeze
 - Almost no reflection when using primitive types
+- Built-in coercion support for most types

+API Stability:

+- I will consider the API stable when we reach v1.0.0
+- However, I believe very little API changes will happen from the current implementation.
+The API that is most likely to change is the everything related to error messages.
+However, if you use z.Message() that API will most likely not change and you won't be affected.

 ## Introduction